-Anyone who wants to grow personally / professionally and share the empowering practices of Yoga Therapy with others.
+Experienced yoga teachers who want to grow personally / professionally and share the empowering practices of Yoga Therapy with others.

-The Integral Yoga Therapy Program is open to anyone who seeks to enhance their career and share inspired change and growth with others!
+The Integral Yoga Therapy Program features rigorous coursework and is open to those who seek to enhance their career and share inspired change and growth with others!
 If you desire to work with the growing number of individuals and groups searching for holistic therapies and integrative health care, this program is for you.

 Yoga Therapy Professionals are employed to evaluate clients’ varied needs, design and implement effective wellness programs, and play a crucial role in natural health care.
 As an Integral Yoga Therapist, you are empowered with the knowledge, skills, and expertise to influence and impact the future of wellness.